Daviesss/Ros-2-simulated-robot./README.md

 [Screencast from 02-27-2023 11:49:18 PM.webm](https://user-images.githubusercontent.com/97457075/221705863-6d2f564c-4097-4932-8e82-64d90084fdc4.webm)

-Plugins used in simukation of the robot can be gotten from: https://classic.gazebosim.org/tutorials?tut=ros_gzplugins
+Plugins used in simulation of the robot can be gotten from: https://classic.gazebosim.org/tutorials?tut=ros_gzplugins